UsmanAli4848/Metro-Status-Informer/README.md

 ## ✨ Features

-- ✅ Check status of all 24 metro stations
+- ✅ Check status of all metro stations in Rawalpindi & Islamabad
 - ⭐ Favorite stations for quick access
-- 🧭 View route maps
+- 🧭 Interactive route maps
 - 🔐 Login/Signup for users
 - 🔑 Admin login to update station status, add new stations, edit or delete current stations.
 - ☁️ Firebase backend